Quansight-Labs/accessible-pygments/CONTRIBUTING.md

 Any acknowledgements to other repositories that you may used as base please add them as well to the main readme in the repo under the `acknowledgements` section.

+Also, don't forget to add the name of your theme to our list of supported themes in the main readme.

 ### Generate source `style.css` file

 We have an automatic way to generate this file by,